irsol/HackerRank/Warm up Challenges/README.md

 ### HackerRank Solutions

-This repository consists of HackerRank problem solving solutions in Python3.
+This folder consists of HackerRank problem solving solutions in Python3.